augmentedfabricationlab/climate_active_envelopes/docs/getting_started.md

 #### Install Ladybug Tools to run the climatic simulations
 * Download and Install [Ladybug Tools](https://www.food4rhino.com/en/app/ladybug-tools) and [Radiance](https://github.com/LBNL-ETA/Radiance/releases/tag/27dbb0e0) to get access to Ladybug Tools 1.8.0 and its simulations
-* Find a [EPW Map](https://www.ladybug.tools/epwmap/) or use the epw file from munich provided in the rhino folder
+* Find a [EPW Map](https://www.ladybug.tools/epwmap/) or use the epw file from munich provided in the rhino folder.
+You need to load that file in grasshopper to run the simulations.

-* **Note**: If you work with Mac please install **OpenStudio** first.
+**Note**: If you work with Mac please install **OpenStudio** first.
 This needs to work together with your LadyBug version.
 LadyBug 1.8.0. works together with [OpenStudio 3.7.0](https://github.com/NREL/OpenStudio/releases/tag/v3.7.0)

 * Run the install grasshopper file for LadyBug and restart Rhino / Grasshopper

 ### 2. Cloning and installing the repository